MicrosoftDocs/learn/learn-pr/student-evangelism/understand-the-normal-curve/includes/04-central-limit-theorem.md

 population* are very powerful, because in data science we rarely know the distribution of the population.

-The Central Limit Theorem makes it possible to make inferences with very little knowledge about the population, provided we have a large random sample.
+The Central Limit Theorem makes it possible to make inferences with little knowledge about the population, provided we have a large random sample.
 That is why it is central to the field of statistical inference.